modeveloper101/Timer/README.md

-# Timer
+# TIMER WITH JAVASCRIPT
-Build a Timer with JavaScript
+PROJECT #1